zlaxx24/TempiniApp/README.md

-# TEMPINI REACT APP
+# Tempini React App

 In this project, you can watch live weather from all around the world with a simple click.

 ## OpenWeatherMap

-OpenWeatherMap API integration;
+Full integration of OpenWeatherMap API using react view;

+## How to start?

+Just run npm start at the terminal;